Questions

 )

-min_value and max_value - Parameters that can be added to numerical questions to specify the minimum and maximum values that can be entered.
+min_value and max_value - Optional parameters that can be added to numerical questions to specify the minimum and maximum values that can be entered.
 For example, in a numerical question where the respondent must enter a number between 1 and 100:

 from edsl import QuestionNumerical